Introduction -the Profit and loss account and Balance Sheet (UK)

 Profit and loss account

-The Profit and Loss statement in a UK company’s set of annual accounts will show the business’ trading results.
+Let’s now take a look at the profit and loss account explained for a UK limited company.
+The Profit and Loss statement for an independent contractor in a UK company’s set of annual accounts will show the business’ trading results.
 In addition, these reports will be for a period of time and this will usually cover a year.
 Furthermore, Profit and Loss sheets will also show how well the business has or has not done.

-The P&L sheet is also known as the company’s income statement.
+The contractor P&L sheet is also known as the company’s contractor income statement.
 In effect, this shows the company’s total revenues and expenses.

 Now, let’s consider how to do Profit and Loss account for a UK business?
 For example, business revenues will include all income received by the company, be it from sales or turnover and other income.
 On the other hand, a business’ operating expenses will include its administrative, selling, and general expenses that are related to running the business.
 To sum up, the figures in question for both revenue and costs, will cover a financial period.